 The Katharine Crampton Cochrane Papers contain material ranging from the pre-American Civil War period through the first half of the twentieth century.
 The material came from the estate of Mrs. John T. Cochrane, nee Katharine Crampton, and contains a considerable amount of material on Mrs. Crampton's family including Dr. Guy Chester Crampton, Katharine's step-brother.
 Personal letters between the two fill several files, and date from the early 1900s through Dr. Crampton's death in 1951.
 There is also correspondence between Katharine and Guy and other family members, especially their parents.
 The files are very family oriented, with detailed family histories of the Crampton line.
 There is also correspondence between Katharine and John T. Cochrane Sr., before and after their marriage.
 The collection is housed in 11 boxes.
 This glimpse into the papers features photographs, textual material, and artifacts.
-The finding aid to the collection is available on this web site.
+The finding aid is available on this web site.

 Katharine Crampton Cochrane (d.
 1992), a lifelong resident of Mobile, was a community leader and arts patron.
 She was the second wife of John Taylor Cochrane and step-sister of Guy Chester Crampton.

 John Taylor Cochrane (1874-1938) was one of the foremost industrialists and public men of Alabama.
 He

 was twice president of the Mobile Chamber of Commerce.
 During one of these terms he

 organized a movement to build a ten-mile bridge across the headwaters of Mobile Bay.